-As part of my new responsibilities as Parliamentary Secretary to the Premier, I look forward to working with our francophone community in BC.
+As part of my responsibilities as Responsible of Intergovernmental Affairs and for the Francophone file, I look forward to working with our francophone community in BC.

 British Columbia and Canada have a long-standing relationship to improve access to programs and services for French-speaking British Columbians.
 Our government’s goal is to support the development and delivery of French services for our residents.
 We are also exploring various initiatives to enhance the vitality of French language and culture in BC.